 Also of interest is that Ogden has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Ogden citizens is a little higher than the average for US cities and towns: 24.73% of adults in Ogden have at least a bachelor's degree.
+The percentage of people in Ogden who are college-educated is somewhat higher than the average US community of 21.84%: 25.90% of adults in Ogden have at least a bachelor's degree.

 Ogden is an extremely ethnically-diverse city.
 The people who call Ogden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ogden residents report their race to be White, followed by Black or African-American.
 Ogden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.64% of the city’s residents.
-Important ancestries of people in Ogden include English, German, Irish, European, and Scottish.
+People of Hispanic or Latino origin account for 31.12% of the city’s residents.
+Important ancestries of people in Ogden include English, German, Irish, Scottish, and European.

 The most common language spoken in Ogden is English.
 Other important languages spoken here include Spanish and German/Yiddish.